wadealexc/SpoofOfStake/README.md

 # SpoofOfStake
-Ethereum DApp coded in Solidity based around the future "Spoof of Stake" feature
+Ethereum DApp coded in Solidity based around the future "Proof of Stake" feature